riyagoyal666/myportfolio/README.md

 3. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
    I also used react icons to display pages more beautifully.

-## Deployment

-The final projet will be depolyed using Vercel.com

 ## Demo